flipsasser/ravioli/src/README.md

 ## Automatic Configuration

 The fastest way to use Ravioli is via automatic configuration, bootstrapping it into the `config` object exported from the package.
-This is the default experience when you import it either via `import config from "ravioli"` or `const config = require("ravioli")`.
+This is the default experience when you import it either via `import config from "@getmonti/ravioli"` or `const config = require("@getmonti/ravioli")`.

 The automatic configuration is equivalent to the following: